pto/pi/README.md

 ==
 Calculate pi for benchmarking CPU and Golang math/big performance.

-These measurements were made before eliminating a division nearly doubled performance.
+Some measurements were made before eliminating a division nearly doubled performance.

 |System|pi 20000|pi 30000|
 |------|--------|--------|